liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 You can find Liferay's services by searching for them in the Javadocs:
 [http://docs.liferay.com/portal/6.2/javadocs/](http://docs.liferay.com/portal/6.2/javadocs/).
-Below we'll show you how to search for portal services and portlet services.
+Below, we'll show you how to search for portal services and portlet services.

 Let's start by finding a portal service.

 ### Finding Portal Services [](id=finding-portal-services-liferay-portal-6-2-dev-guide-05-en)

 Liferay's Javadocs are easy to browse and well-organized.
-Here's how you find the *Organization* services:
+Here's how to find the *Organization* services:

 1. In your browser, open up the Javadocs:
    [http://docs.liferay.com/portal/6.2/javadocs/](http://docs.liferay.com/portal/6.2/javadocs/)